-Only about 40 miles north of the Vermont border, Montreal gets much of the autumn foliage that treats New England, and October is a great time to go leaf peeping in Montreal.
+Only about 40 miles north of the Vermont border, Montreal gets much of the autumn foliage that treats New England, and October is perhaps the best time to see it.
 Some of the top places for leaf peeping in the city are Mount Royal Park, the Montreal Botanical Garden, the Morgan Arboretum, the 400-acre Bois-de-Liesse Nature Park, Parc Jean-Drapeau, Bois-de-l'Île-Bizard, and Parc Angrignon.

 Montreal Weather in October

-Throughout the fall in Montreal, the weather is lovely—no longer hot and humid, yet not too cold.
-The average temperature in October is 48 degrees Fahrenheit (9 degrees Celsius).
-The average high in October is 57 degrees Fahrenheit (14 degrees Celsius), and the average low is 39 degrees Fahrenheit (4 degrees Celsius).
-Visitors can expect rain about 10 out of 31 days in October though the amount of rain gets smaller as the month progresses, and there isn't a high likelihood of intense storms.
-Meanwhile, Montreal weather in September is noticeably warmer (and the city is busier), whereas November is on the colder side with more snowfall.
+Throughout the fall in Montreal, the weather is comfortable; it's no longer hot and humid, but also not yet unbearably cold.
+The average temperature in October is 48 degrees Fahrenheit (9 degrees Celsius), with an average high of 56 degrees Fahrenheit (13 degrees Celsius) and an average low of 43 degrees Fahrenheit (6 degrees Celsius).
+Visitors can expect about 10 days of rain in October, though the amount of rain decreases as the month progresses.
+November is when the snow usually begins to fall.